Arterial roads in metropolitan Phoenix: Anthem Way

 Anthem Way is an east–west arterial road in the northern part of the Phoenix metropolitan area in Anthem.
-It extends slightly west of 46th Drive, continues east, passing the Interstate 17, Anthem Outlet Mall, and Anthem Community Park.
-The road continues southeast until ending at 9th Avenue.
+It extends slightly west of 46th Drive, continues east, passing the Interstate 17, Anthem Outlet Mall (the site of the Anthem Christmas tree), and Anthem Community Park.
+The road continues southeast until ending at Liberty Bell Way.

 Apache Boulevard

 Apache Boulevard is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from Mill Avenue in Tempe, passing through Arizona State University.
 After passing Terrace Road, the median is taken over by the Valley Metro Rail.
 Apache Boulevard continues east as it passes through the Loop 101, and after passing the Tempe Canal, the highway continues as Main Street.
+Historic U.S. Route 80 runs along Apache Boulevard.

 Apache Trail

 Apache Trail is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
 Its western terminus begins as Main Street ends after its intersection with Sossaman Road.
 Apache Trail continues eastward through the city of Mesa and crosses through Loop 202.
 At Meridian Road, the highway transitions out of Mesa and Maricopa County into Apache Junction and Pinal County.
 The highway continues for two miles eastward until it transitions into Old West Highway, turning diagonally southeast.
+Historic U.S. Route 80 runs this portion of Apache Trail.

-Apache Trail continues diagonally northeastern through Apache Junction and later as a trail passing through many landmarks including Goldfield Ghost Town and Mine Tours, Lost Dutchman State Park and eventually Canyon Lake.
+Apache Trail continues diagonally northeastern through Apache Junction and later as a trail passing through many landmarks including Goldfield Ghost Town and Mine Tours, Lost Dutchman State Park and eventually Canyon Lake and Theodore Roosevelt Lake.
+Arizona State Route 88 runs this portion of Apache Trail from Idaho Road east.

 Arizona Avenue

 Arizona Avenue is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway comprises the portion of Arizona State Route 87 (SR 87) within the city of Chandler.
 The entire length of Arizona Avenue is part of the National Highway System as a principal arterial.

 Arizona Avenue begins at Hunt Highway, which forms the south city limit of Chandler and also the Maricopa–Pinal county line.
 This intersection also forms the northern terminus of SR 587; SR 87 briefly heads east on Hunt Highway before turning southeast fully into Pinal County.
-Arizona Avenue heads north as a four-lane divided highway.
+Arizona Avenue heads north as a four-lane divided highway, passing Hamilton High School.
 Between Riggs Road and Chandler Heights Road, the road expands to six lanes.
 North of its diamond interchange with SR 202 (Santan Freeway), the highway reduces to four lanes and passes through downtown Chandler.
 At the north end of downtown, Arizona Avenue passes the Chandler Center for the Arts and Chandler High School and becomes a six-lane road with center turn lane.
 The highway continues through an intersection with Elliot Road to the Western Canal, where SR 87 continues north into the city of Mesa as Country Club Drive.